 “My life was a mess and everything was going wrong.
 I was deeply depressed and didn’t know where to turn.
 In desperation I decided to visit a psychic.” says Susie Fabian from Alton in Hampshire.”
 But what the psychic told me was so terribly upsetting- in fact quite terrifying- that I cried all the way home.”

-For ages Susie kept what she was told to herself.
-“I worried about what I was told day and night” she says “It wasn’t until I shared my feelings with my close friend Liz that I began to see how I’d been conned.
-I played her the tape and we soon realized when we analysed it that she was telling me things I’d already mentioned earlier.”
+For ages, Susie kept what she was told to herself.
+“I worried about what I was told day and night,” she says “It wasn’t until I shared my feelings with my close friend Liz that I began to see how I’d been conned.
+I played her the tape and we soon realized when we analyzed it that she was telling me things I’d already mentioned earlier.”

 Angrily Susie’s friend destroyed the tape in front of her